Definition of Impetigo and Related Disorders

 Impetigo can be classified into two types: bullous and nonbullous.
 The nonbullous type is the most common form of impetigo and is responsible for 70% of the cases.
 Impetigo can be preceded by trauma, insect bites, scabies or herpetic skin lesion.
 A previous history of diabetes or other systemic conditions predisposes the patient to impetigo.

 The nonbullous form presents with a maculopapular skin rash that includes small vesicles.
 These vesicles are known to rupture and form pruritic skin erosions and honey-colored crust.
 The condition is characterized by spontaneous healing without scarring.

 On the other hand, patients with bullous impetigo present with large and fragile bullae that can rupture.
 These bullae contain a yellow-colored fluid.
 The cause of these bullae is the local reaction to the exfoliative toxins produced by staphylococcus aureus.
-The condition is different from SSSS because in simple bullous impetigo the toxins do not spread by the hematogenous route.
+The condition is different from SSSS because, in simple bullous impetigo, the toxins do not spread by the hematogenous route.

-Patients with severe impetigo can develop fever.
+Patients with severe impetigo can develop a fever.
 Diarrhea and tiredness can complicate the picture in severe impetigo.

 Patients with SSSS develop fever, irritability and skin tenderness.
 The skin is edematous and warm to touch in addition to the formation of multiple bullae.
 Despite the severity of the picture in SSSS, most patients are not severely ill or septic.

 Diagnostic Work-up for Impetigo